One of the practical forms of Bayesian inference for massively parameterised networks.

 Train a collection of networks and calculate empirical means and variances to estimate means posterior predictive (He, Lakshminarayanan, and Teh 2020; Huang et al. 2016; Lakshminarayanan, Pritzel, and Blundell 2017; Wen, Tran, and Ba 2020; Xie, Xu, and Chuang 2013).
 This is neat and on one hand we might think there is nothing special to do here since it’s already more or less classical model ensembling, as near as I can tell.
 But in practice there are lots of tricks needed to make this go in a neural network context, in particular because models are already supposed to be so big that they strain the GPU; having many such models is presumably ridiculous.
 You need tricks.
 There are various such tricks.
 BatchEnsemble is one famous one (Wen, Tran, and Ba 2020).

-Dropout is the one I am most familiar with here but maybe there are more approaches.
-A popular kind of noise layer which randomly zeroes out some coeeficients in the net when training (And optionally while predicting.)
+A popular kind of noise layer which randomly zeroes out some coeeficients in the net when training (and optionally while predicting.)
 A coarse resemblance to random forests etc is pretty immediate, and indeed you can just use those instead.
 Here, however, we are trying to average over strong learners, not weak learners.

 Is this dangerous?